sportsclimbs/sportclimbs-2/content/peak/cheedale/long-wall/long-wall-left.md

 Steep powerful pulls through the initial bulge lead to more of the same at the final overlap.

 **19. Lucky Finger (7b) *★***
-Climbs the vague arete with sustained climbing and the crux at the top.
+Climbs the vague arête with sustained climbing and the crux at the top.
 Well worth seeking out.